The Wild Atlantic Way – Donegal

 My favourite part of the Wild Atlantic Way is Donegal, this is the real wild west.
-Stunning stretches of beach at Belalt Strand at Rossnowlagh which extends to the north-northwest for over 2km from the cliffs at Coolmore in the south to the rock outcrop at Carrickfad.
-Then there is Fintra a sheltered sandy beach enjoyed by local kids and families.
+Stunning stretches of beach at Belalt Strand Rossnowlagh which extend to the north-northwest for over 2km, from the cliffs at Coolmore in the south to the rock outcrop at Carrickfad.
+Fintra a sheltered sandy beach enjoyed by local kids and families.
 St. John’s Point with its lighthouse and crystal clear waters and one of the best diving spots in Ireland.
-The stupendous cliffs at the Slieve League, stunning wild vistas and surfing beaches, pastoral landscapes hewn with rocks.
-Mountains from Muckriss to Mount Errigal.
-This is just a taste, you could spend a lifetime there exploring the Wild Atlantic Way Donegal.
+The stupendous cliffs at the Slieve League, stunning wild vistas and surfing beaches, pastoral landscapes strewn with rocks, and let’s not forget the mountains from Muckriss to snowcapped Errigal.
+This is just a taste of what Donegal offers, you could spend a lifetime exploring the Wild Atlantic Way.

-Driving out to St. John’s Point you will drive quite a ways until you see the small lovely beach pass by the beach and enter the gate that says Private Property.
-You don’t have to worry trespassing is not an issue here, from this beach you will drive a very small trail road to the lighthouse itself and you can park on the side and walk down to the diving point.
+To visit St. John’s Point you will have to drive quite a ways until you see Coral Beach which is small but perfect near to the end of the point.
+Drive pass by the beach and enter the gate that says Private Property, you don’t have to worry trespassing is not an issue here, from the beach you will drive down a very small trail road to the lighthouse itself and you can park on the side and walk down to the diving point.
 You cannot access the lighthouse as it is private property.

 The views from the end of the point are spectacular, looking across Donegal Bay to the distinctive outline of Benbulben mountain in County Sligo, and to the nearby fishing port of Killybegs to one side and Bundoran on the other side.